 is a style that emphasizes transparent and constant communication.
 The most obvious characteristic of this framework is the use of a kanban board, which generally depicts tasks as cards categorized into three status buckets: pending, in progress, and complete.
 Because the tasks are updated in real-time, stakeholders have consistent access to the project’s progress.

-is perhaps the most popular agile framework, but also the most prescriptive as it has its own set of values.
+st popular agile framework, but also the most prescriptive as it has its own set of values.
 Through the lens of courage, focus, commitment, respect, and openness, Scrum leverages the Scrum master, product owner, and developer team to focus on a singular product goal.
 Scrum is also characterized by close attention to time; everything is time-boxed.
 The process looks something like this:

 The product owner selects a problem from the product backlog.